r-elsa/invoicing/README.md

 The user can not yet make changes and/or delete and invoice or sort invoices based on parameters.

+## Välipalautus 3 status update:
+The application does not use ORM -techniques anymore, as per request.
+The application is now divided to different files -  app, db and routes.
+The application does now use 5 tables - users, invoices, clients, projects and products.
+The UI is improved for the dashboard.

+The application does not yet take into account XSS and CSRF.
+The user can not yet modify and/or delete an invoice or sort invoices based on parameters.
+Currently it is only possible to add one product to an invoice, this will be improved to the next due date.

 ## Requirements specification

 ### Purpose of the application